 Craftsman Yokohama One Paragraph

 Craftsman Yokohama is a welcome addition to the craft beer scene in Yokohama, but the only thing it offers over other bars is cheapish draft beers in an almost central location to Yokohama.
 None of the prices include tax but thankfully there is no table charge at the end of the evening.
 However, the bottled beers are obscenely expensive and be bought for much cheaper at World Gourmet in Sogo department store.
-The bar is smoking though at peculiar times and also the entrance area outside is smoking.
+The whole bar is non-smoking as of June 2017 – both inside and outside.
 The menus have English and Japanese and there is WiFi in the bar but the music was just too darned loud to really have a decent conversation.

 Craftsman Yokohama Full Review